Nicolas-Joseph Cugnot: First self-propelled vehicle

 In 1770, a full-size version of the fardier à vapeur was built, specified to be able to carry four tons and cover two lieue (7.8 km, or 4.8 miles) in one hour, a performance it never achieved in practice.
-The vehicle weighed about 2.5 tonnes tare, and had two wheels at the rear and one in the front where the horses would normally have been.
+The vehicle weighed about 2.5 tonnes tare, and 2.8 tonnes full, and had two wheels at the rear and one in the front where the horses would normally have been.
 The front wheel supported a steam boiler and driving mechanism.
 The power unit was articulated to the "trailer", and was steered from there by means of a double handle arrangement.
 One source states that it seated four passengers and moved at a speed of 2.25 mph.

 The vehicle was reported to have been very unstable owing to poor weight distribution, a serious disadvantage for a vehicle intended to be able to traverse rough terrain and climb steep hills.
 In addition, boiler performance was also particularly poor, even by the standards of the day.
 The vehicle's fire needed to be relit, and its steam raised again, every quarter of an hour or so, which considerably reduced its overall speed and distance.

 After running a small number of trials, variously described as being between Paris and Vincennes and at Meudon, the project was abandoned.
 This ended the French Army's first experiment with mechanical vehicles.
 Even so, in 1772, King Louis XV granted Cugnot a pension of 600 livres a year for his innovative work, and the experiment was judged interesting enough for the fardier to be kept at the arsenal.
 In 1800 it was transferred to the Conservatoire National des Arts et Métiers, where it can still be seen today.

 241 years later, in 2010, a copy of the "fardier de Cugnot" was built by students from ParisTech, in conjunction with Cugnot's native commune of Void-Vacon.
 This replica worked perfectly, demonstrating the validity of the concept and the veracity of the tests carried out in 1769.
 The replica was exhibited at the 2010 Paris Motor Show before returning for exhibit in Void-Vacon.